Juraji/chat-quest/README.md

 ### Getting it running

-1. Download the version for your OS.
+1. Download the version for your OS [here](https://github.com/Juraji/chat-quest/releases).
 2. Run the ChatQuest executable.
 3. Open your browser at [http://localhost:8080](http://localhost:8080).